 “I have been treated for over 2 years and I was trying to become pregnant for 4 years.
 During my previous treatment at the other clinic, I was told to opt for egg donation treatment otherwise I would not become pregnant”.

 Some women postpone motherhood in order to achieve greater personal and professional stability.
-This, in turn, may bring about difficulties to achieve pregnancy due to the fact that, by the time they try, many of them are at the end of their reproductive life.
+This, in turn, may bring about difficulties in achieving pregnancy due to the fact that, by the time they try, many of them are at the end of their reproductive life.
 According to statistics, infertility due to late motherhood has exponentially increased over the past few years.
 This is why resorting to egg donation treatment is becoming increasingly common.

 Egg donation treatment consists of an in vitro fertilization (IVF) which differs from the original technique in one main way: the use of donor eggs.
 It can be done with:

-• the sperm of the patient’s partner or
+- the sperm of the patient’s partner or

-• donor sperm (an option when there is male infertility, the patient is a single woman or for lesbian couples).
+- donor sperm (an option when there is male infertility, the patient is a single woman or for lesbian couples).

 From the resulting embryos one or two are selected, depending on the case, and they are transferred to the patient’s uterus.
 The remaining embryos, if there are any, are cryopreserved for future treatments in case the patient wants a subsequent child.
 If the transferred embryos successfully implant in the uterus, a normal pregnancy will follow.

 In most assisted reproduction clinics oocyte donation is recommended to patients who are 38 or over.
-Donor egg babies are According to Dr. Sergio Rogel, gynaecologist and fertility specialist in the assisted reproduction clinic IVF Spain:
+Donor egg babies are, according to Dr. Sergio Rogel, gynaecologist and fertility specialist in the assisted reproduction clinic IVF Spain:

 Most centres recommend egg donation treatment to their patients because it entails less risk during the pregnancy, especially for women over 35; and also because with donor egg pregnancy they have a greater success rate per cycle”.